OpenOrg-gg/ethsecurity/index.md

 - Hard to suggest there is an "*issuer*" or "*promoter*" at this point in Ethereum.
 - Staking does not have horizontal commonality in relation to profits.
 - Staking does have some horizontal commonality in relation to other validators, but they are not an issuer/promoter.
-- Horziontal commonality in efforts is negated by the factor that the profits and loses are solely based on your own validators performance and actions.
+- Horizontal commonality in efforts is negated by the factor that the profits and loses are solely based on your own validators performance and actions.
 - Your validator can be taken to another network is not locked in to any type of commonality.
 - Staking does not have strong vertical commonality with the issuer.
 - There is only broad vertical commonality, if you believe what is being sold is blockspace, and that the blockspace is owned by developers who publish code, but do not run the network.